-In September, a new series of Respect Workshops, first started in 2007 by the joint union and management Working Group on Employee Health Care (WGEHC), began in Toronto.
-Other sessions will roll out across the country over the next few months.
+In September, a new series of Respect Workshops first started in 2007 by the joint union and management Working Group on Employee Health Care (WGEHC) began in Toronto, with other sessions selected to roll out across the country over the next few months.
 A cornerstone of our wellness strategy, these workshops empower our employees to nurture better relationships, recognize and talk through their differences, and treat one another with dignity, civility and respect - crucial aspects of individual and organizational well-being.